Too many mothers with postpartum depression or anxiety put off seeking help or getting the care they need.

 There are so many apps available to help with almost any kind of problem you’re experiencing.
 Online help for postpartum depression in the form of an app is so convenient and always at your fingertips.
 Instead of scrolling through social media on your phone, download a meditation or self care app to use regularly instead.

-This is part of an important research study but also provides resources for women with postpartum depression.
-Read more about it on the Pact For The Cure website.
+This is part of an important research study but the app provides resources for women with postpartum depression.
+Read more about it on the Mom Genes Fight PPD website.

 MGHPDS (Massachusetts General Hospital Perinatal Depression Scale)